 Transfarm 4.0 pays much attention to dissemination through different communication channels.
 The Twitter account and LinkedIn page are really active and help build an informed precision farming community.
 Now, a project leaflet has been prepared as a further channel of dissemination.
 It has been designed in English and then translated in the other five languages spoken within the consortium, i.e. German, Hungarian, Italian, Polish and Slovenian.

-Be ready to meet farmers, industrial players, agriculture NGOs, policy-makers, innovation performers, high-profile experts at the seminar on Precision Farming hosted by Transfarm's partners Linz Center of Mechatronics and Francisco Josephinum in Linz on 4 December 2019.
+Be ready to meet farmers, industrial players, policy-makers and experts at the seminar on Precision Farming hosted by Transfarm's partners Linz Center of Mechatronics and Francisco Josephinum in Linz on 4 December 2019.

 Ten partners from 5 European countries (Austria, Hungary, Italy, Poland and Slovenia) gathered for the first time on 4-5 June 2019 in Conegliano, in the heart of the Prosecco region in Veneto, to kick-start the project.
 Transfarm 4.0 is a three years initiative.
 Its objective is to promote the uptake of precision agriculture in Central European countries.

 total budget (Mil.€)